Afjunior18/Grandmas-Chocolicious/README.md

 - #### Contact Us:
 Easily get in touch with the chocolate grandma for any questions or feedback.

-### Target Audience

-This website is for all chocolate enthusiasts, especially those who adore homemade chocolates made with love by a passionate grandmother.
-It welcomes people of all ages who appreciate the art of chocolate-making and the joy of savoring delightful treats.

 ## Design choices

 ### Typography